ymao21/Slacker/README.md

 ### When Logged Out
 ![splash](https://github.com/ymao21/Slacker/assets/103905774/ba0aa78d-b9fe-4b7f-a8dd-6bc1b9fbd877)

 The Splash Page will display general information, images, and gifs.
-The Navigation bar shows where the user can log-in, register or log-in as a demo user
+The Navigation bar shows where the user can log in, register, or log in as a demo user

 ### When Logged In